 So you’re looking to take advantage of everything online selling brings to the table and enter the world of eCommerce?
 Good for you!
 This will require you to accept online credit card payments.
 To do this, you’ll require an Online Merchant Account.

 Sounds simple enough, isn’t that so?
 If only!
 Not all merchant accounts are created equal.
-While picking an Online Merchant Account for your eCommerce business, you’ll need to comprehend how a merchant account connects with different elements vital for selling online, like payment gateways, payment processors, and shopping carts (not the kind you push around).
+While picking a Merchant Account for your eCommerce business, you’ll need to comprehend how a merchant account connects with different elements vital for selling online, like payment gateways, payment processors, and shopping carts (not the kind you push around).
 A few services combine at least one of these elements, yet it’s as yet critical to recognize these elements from each other.

 The factors that might be included in your Online Merchant Account package